-- Tap Dance – tap shoes or a hard soled shoe to help make noise when tapped on the floor.
+- Tap Dance – tap shoes or a hard-soled shoe to help make noise when tapped on the floor.

 - Jazz Dance: Leather jazz shoes if you have a pair.
 Otherwise bare feet, or a soft soled shoe or even joggers, runners or trainers.

-- Hip Hop: Joggers, runners or trainers.
+- Hip Hop: Joggers, runners, or trainers.

 - Acro Dance: Bare feet

-There are many methods of ballet that are taught, such as RAD, Cecchetti or Vaganova or teaches through a syllabus or system you should be in capable hands.
+There are many methods of ballet that are taught, such as RAD, Cecchetti, or Vaganova to name just a few!

 Your teacher needs to enjoy teaching kids, using a demeanor, material, and steps that hold children’s attention whilst at the same time ensuring your child is learning the basics of ballet which are the same whichever method you study.